seam-sikder-nahid/SelfOS/README.md

 ## 🙏 Credits

-Built with ❤️ by **Seam Sikder Nahid** — a tool for personal growth, discipline, and productivity.
+Built with ❤️ by [**Seam Sikder Nahid**](https://www.linkedin.com/in/seam-sikder-nahid/) - a tool for personal growth, discipline, and productivity.

 Inspired by the philosophy that:
 - **Tracking creates awareness,**